Design UI for your user’s mental model, not your ego

 In reality, I don’t think the UI design is that bad.
 A lot of this was based on my previous web developer experience so I already had an idea of what should be included.
 I didn’t really understand the ‘why’ and knew nothing of mental models.

 Taking the above research into account, the layout has been modified to look like this:

 The logomark is reduced by running onto two lines but retains its left-hand position.
 The menu button now has accompanying text, and new calls-to-action for ‘Contact’ and ‘Dash’ have been included.

 The layout, whilst retaining a familiar look to the old one, has become more usable.
 Based on the previous research it has elements that can aid navigation.

 It’s not as minimal as I would prefer, but this is the entire point of this article.
-To design for the user’s mental model, not for my ego.
+To design a UI for the user’s mental model, not for my ego.

 Will it work?
 Without real-world A/B testing, it's difficult to confirm.
 At this time I do not have the traffic numbers to run this sort of test effectively.
 However, I think it can be agreed that it meets the brief to be designed based on mental models.
 It’s become a vital component of this website.

 Looking for web design or branding serivces in Inverness?

 Choose from the options below, if you are looking for expert web development, or finely crafted branding services.